SandorDeak/rcq/README.md

 * terrain with precomputed height map, gradient map and texture mask using virtual texturing.

 The engine is written in C and low-level C++17 using Visual Studio 2017, has its own polymorphic memory resources and containers.
 The shaders are written in GLSL.
 Other libraries the engine uses are [stb\_image](https://github.com/nothings/stb/blob/master/stb_image.h) and [glm](https://glm.g-truc.net/0.9.8/index.html).
+Some interesting code samples with brief description can be found [here](https://drive.google.com/open?id=1BJL7gDBM4u9TGJIL_5NFSpEhWWoWPH2K).

 ## Concepts, architecture